core-wg/resource-directory/draft-ietf-core-resource-directory.md

 in the RD are soft state and need to be periodically refreshed.

 An endpoint uses specific interfaces to register, update and remove a registration.
-It is also possible for an RD to fetch Web Links from endpoints and add their contents to resource directory registrations.
+It is also possible for an RD to fetch Web Links from endpoints and add their contents to its registrations.

 At the first registration of an endpoint, a "registration resource" is created, the location of which is returned to the registering endpoint.
 The registering